HanCreate/SurvivalProject-Server/README.md

 * You shouldn't get any experience when killing players in crystal mode, but instead get experience when a round is over.
 I believe the winners get x1.5 experience.

 # 25/05/2017
+* Found a much better and faster way to translate the game.
 * If someone has more points than the king in infinity king mode, he now becomes the new king (can't believe I forgot to implement that lol).
 * If the hero in hero mode leaves, the game ends in a draw.
 * If one of the kings in king slayer mode leaves, the game ends in a draw.